torsteinb36/github-upload/README.md

 ## Technologies
-Project is created with:
+The project is created with:
 * Python version 3.7?

 ## Setup
-To run this project, you need to install Python.Python can be downloaded [here](https://www.python.org/downloads/).
+To run this project, you need to install Python.
+Python can be downloaded [here](https://www.python.org/downloads/).

 The repository can be downloaded to your local environment, where running the file Test_run.py will simulate a simple test run where no external data is needed.
 Be aware that matplotlib 3.3.2 or newer is needed.